BE A STREET MUSICIAN IN ONE DAY: NO EXPERIENCE, NO CHARGE, NO JIVE!

 Street performing, "busking," isn't a bad gig.
 You're not likely to be the next Bob Dylan or Stevie Wonder, but you'll make enough to get by, you’ll still have your independence ... and who knows when somebody will stop and say, "Hey, we're gettin' a group together ... wanna sit in?"
 If you meet someone you like, who asks what you do, which sounds better: "I'm an entertainer" or "I'm a panhandler"?
 No contest.
 One thing's for sure: your opportunities for something positive happening in your life will be far greater than they would be just begging for spare change.

 The harp has much of the same coolness of the guitar without the problems associated with that instrument's size and weight.
 Sure, it's a romantic and nostalgic notion, the old photos of beginning artists making their way to their next coffee house gig (Bob Dylan on his way to do "a session for a sandwich") or just bummin' it around the country, guitar case strapped to their back.
 But nowadays, with so many incidents involving explosives and large firearms - using suitcases, backpacks and similar storage gear - even if you could play the guitar, its large case would not be a welcome sight in many places.
-The "Mississippi saxophone," as the harp has been called, on the other hand, fits in a pocket, purse, Buck-knife sheath, tool pouch, etc. Nobody's beeswax until you want it to be.
+The "Mississippi saxophone," as the harp has been called, on the other hand, fits in a pocket, purse, Buck-knife sheath, tool pouch, eyeglasses case, etc. Nobody's beeswax until you want it to be.

 There just doesn't seem to be any limit to the coolness and convenience of a tiny blues harp.
 Use that to your advantage.
 The best specialized example of how to carry two harps (maybe one major key harp and one minor key harp, or a harp and a kazoo?*) in the most professional manner is a nylon two-unit belt sheath (like two folding knife cases joined together) meant for ammunition clips: ten bucks in Walmart.
 If you see an old-style gentleman's vest in a thrift store, it'll probably be cheap, a buck or two (they're not exactly in style and the tiny pockets are pretty much useless for anything except a pocket watch ... or a harmonica.